Allures (film)

-Allures is a 1961 American 16mm abstract motion picture directed by Jordan Belson.
+Allures is a 1961 American 16mm abstract short film directed by Jordan Belson.

 Summary

 Using an evocative combination of sound and light effects, the film has been described by Belson as the "space-iest film that had been done until then", creating "a feeling of moving into the void".

 Legacy

-In 2011, the experimental film was selected for listing in the National Film Registry by the Library of Congress.
+In 2011, the experimental film was selected for preservation in the National Film Registry by the Library of Congress.